tremo123/Ogar-unlimited/README.md

  20. Database free high score keeper
  21. pcmd command to do periodic commands
  22. range command for bulk commands
- 23. easy verify system as anti bot mesure (gameserver.ini)
+ 23. easy verify system as anti bot mesure (config.ini or advconfig.ini)
  24. mousefilter as a anti bot measure
  25. plugins.
 Add gamemodes and commands easily!
 (See example plugin and template plugin)

 ### Note:
 Please note that this is updated very frequently and you should check for updates every week.
 I added an update system but It needs to be initialized by you (because I don't think it is the right thing to do, updating without your consent).
-Also you may copy this and modify it without giving me credit, just please make it better, that is all I care.
+Also you may copy this and modify it just please give some credit to the hard working dev team, that is all I care.
 Another note is that I am sometimes terrible in my grammar (I still cannot spell potato out loud).
 If there is an issue, please notify me.
 If there is something you want in this, just make a pull request.

-### Official Website (for official ogar)
-The official website for the Ogar Project is [ogarproject.com](http://ogarproject.com).
-You can register on the forums to chat with other Ogar users, get support, advertise your server, and more.

-### Purchased Ogar?
+### Purchased Ogar UL?
-If you've purchased a copy of Ogar, you've probably been SERIOUSLY ripped off.
-[This post on our website explains why.](http://ogarproject.com/threads/psa-if-you-purchased-ogar-youve-been-ripped-off.6/)
+If you've purchased a copy of Ogar UL, you just got scammed.
+It is open source which means it is FREE. yes FREE!
+So if you paid any money, well, too bad

 ### How do I use these plugins?